hzargar2/UWO-Automatic-Course-Enroller-Alert-System/README.md

 optional features for automtic enrollment and swapping once there is course availablility.
 If these options are not selected, users will only recieve alerts.

-The user is responsible for making sure that usage ofm this program does not violate any of the unive4rsity's policies.
-The user assumes full responsibilty of using this app and the autohor will not be held responsible for any consequences or damages.
-Use at your own risk. if you do not agree to these terms and conditions, do not use this software.
+The user is responsible for making sure that usage of this program does not violate any of the university's policies.
+The user assumes full responsibilty for using this software and the author will not be held responsible for any consequences or damages.
+Use at your own risk.
+If you do not agree to these terms and conditions, do not use this software.

 Current timetables supported: